 While there is no official standard size for a growler, 64oz (just under 1900 milliliters) is the most common size.

 - Standard Beer Can: Most beer cans and bottles will be 12oz (355ml).
-This means that the average growler can hold over five of the standard 12oz beers.
+This means the average growler can hold over five standard 12oz beers.

 - Pint Sized: The 16oz (473ml) pint can is famous within the craft beer scene, and four pint-sized cans fit within a 64oz growler.
 This is also a common size of beer glasses you will receive at a brewery or restaurant.

 - Stove Pipe Can: Over the last few years, the tall, slender “stove pipe can” has proven to be wildly popular with beer enthusiasts, as it holds more beer than a US pint, but still has a sleek, tall form, fitting well in standard-size cup holders.
 This can hold 19.2 ounces or around 568 milliliters of liquid, and the 64oz growler can hold three stovepipe cans.
 This is the same size as the standardized British pint, which is also the standard pint size in Canada.